russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 Named "Angel's Rest"
 Where the fox could be alone
 And slumber in the Sun
-Near him, the world Laid out
 Clouds and sunbeams, his ceiling
-On that overlook of a great river
 The fox slept hard
 and free from nightmares
-Of the woods and the dark
+Of the woods and the dark.
-Of the world beneath

 And of the woods
-There are nymphs
+There are nymphs.
 And they care deeply for the world
 Among pixies who trick and prank
 The wood nymph
 Loves the woods and
-All the creatures in it
+And all the creatures in it

+There was one...
+A creature of laughter
+With bright blue eyes she could
+Change the weather.
-And as the fox slumbered
+And she knew the paths through the roots
-A wood nymph came upon him
+Even when she let it rain
+Because the trees wanted it
+She'd laugh, wet, muddied

+Dancing on air
+She tripped and loved the colors
+All the little flowers
+It was her design, the manifest
+To make sure the glory of creation
+Should be looked after
+Pushed a bit

+She came up a slumbering fox
-She set upon cleaning and combing
+She set to cleaning and combing
 His coat, salving his wounds
 She knew it was all right
 Because the fox smiled in his sleep
+Right there on Angel's Rest.

 As she gently groomed him, his Orange. returned and she began to idly